wallarm/product-documentation/docs/user-guides/settings/integrations/email.md

 3. Enter an integration name.
 4. Enter email addresses using a comma as a separator.
 5. Choose the frequency of sending security reports.
 If the frequency is not chosen, reports will not be sent.
-6. Choose events to trigger notifications.
+6. Choose event types to trigger notifications.
 If the events are not chosen, notifications will not be sent.
 7. Press **Add integration**.

     ![!Email report integration](../../../images/user-guides/settings/integrations/add-email-report-integration.png)